Ruth Cave Flowers: Career

 After graduating from CU Flowers was unable to find a job in the West because of discrimination.
 She found a position teaching language at Claflin College in South Carolina and worked there from 1924-1928.

 Flowers returned to Boulder every summer and in 1929 or 1930 obtained an MA in French and Education from CU while caring for her grandmother.
 Next she moved to Washington, D.C. where she taught at Dunbar High School (1931-1945) and started attending Robert F. Terrell law school at night in 1935, obtaining her law degree in 1945.

 Flowers and her then-husband opened a law office and practiced law together for a few years.
 She returned to school and in 1951 obtained a PhD in foreign languages and literature from Catholic University of America in Washington.

 Flowers next worked from 1951 to 1959 as an associate professor at North Carolina College in Durham (now North Carolina Central University).

 Flowers returned to her home in Boulder in 1959 after spending a year in Spain and took a position as head of the foreign language department at Fairview High School which she held until she retired in 1967.
 She was the first African American teacher in the Boulder Valley School District.

 Flowers also taught an African American literature course in the Black Studies program at the University of Colorado from 1970-1971.

 Flowers was finally awarded a diploma from Boulder High School in 1977 while giving the commencement address.
 She was selected by Harvard University as one of four outstanding teachers in America.
 She once said, "I really want to see a time when we won't have to be concerned with black awareness, brown awareness, women's rights, or whatever, but simply human rights and human awareness."

 Family

 Flowers married Harold Flowers in 1937 and they divorced in 1949.
-Their son, Harold "Sonny" Flowers, Jr., obtained a bachelors and law degree from CU and worked as an attorney.
-He passed away July 29, 2020 at age 74.
+Their son, Harold "Sonny" Flowers, Jr., obtained a bachelor's and law degree from CU and worked as an attorney.
+He died July 29, 2020, at age 74.

-Ruth Cave Flowers passed away on November 20, 1980.
+Ruth Cave Flowers died on November 20, 1980.